Wyatt's rebellion: Elizabeth summoned

-The Aftermath
+Final crushing of the rebellion

 General

 The end of the rebellion might be said to have begun on 5 February 1554 with the deciphering of an intercepted letter from Noailles to the king of France.
 It identified the purpose of the rebellion as the dethroning of Mary in favour of Elizabeth.
-There was nothing in it to indicate any complicity on the part of Elizabeth, but it did include Courtenay’s role, which hadn’t been included in his “confession” at his earlier arrest which put the blame on everyone except himself.
+There was nothing in it to indicate any complicity on the part of Elizabeth, but it did include Courtenay’s role, which had not been included in his “confession” at his earlier arrest which put the blame on everyone except himself.
 Two days later, a proclamation was issued that forbid the sheltering of any insurgent under pain of death.
-Hundreds of fugitives were given up; so many that prisons could not hold them all and churches were used to house them while they waited for what they assumed would be their deaths by hanging, the punishment for treason.
+Hundreds of fugitives were given up; so many that prisons could not hold them all, and churches were used to house them while they waited for what they assumed would be their deaths by hanging, the punishment for treason.
 A general execution of the common prisoners began on 12 February 1554 with gallows that had been erected all over London.
-For weeks, prisoners were tried on a daily basis with the punishment for treason being death by hanging, often with the body then beheaded, quartered or both, and displayed.
+For weeks, prisoners were tried on a daily basis with hanging, often with the body then beheaded, quartered or both, and displayed.
 But out of some 3,000 captured insurgents, only about 150 were executed with the rest only receiving a few days in prison.
 Those kept in prison longer were ultimately freed on 20 January 1555 at the request of Philip.
-Unfortunately, Lady Jane Gray and her husband Lord Guildford Dudley were also executed, even though they had no part in the rebellion.
-In addition to handing out punishments, Mary rewarded her key supporters with large pensions.
-Charles was reluctant to give these because of the amounts, but many of the recipients were old and the pensions to them would not be paid for long and he agreed to them.
+Lady Jane Grey and her husband Lord Guildford Dudley were also executed, even though they had no part in the rebellion.
+In addition, Mary rewarded her key supporters with large pensions.
+Charles V was reluctant to give these because of the amounts, but many of the recipients were old so the pensions to them would not be paid for long, and he agreed to them.

-The small number of executions together with the lack of incriminating evidence against Elizabeth led Renard to conclude that Mary was being too lenient with the rebels making it unsafe for Philip to be in England.
+The small number of executions together with the lack of incriminating evidence against Elizabeth led Renard to conclude that Mary was being too lenient with the rebels, making it unsafe for Philip to be in England.
 Charles also believed that the alliance between England and Spain would fail if Elizabeth remained alive.
-But because Elizabeth had powerful friends and was widely popular, Renard didn’t believe that action could be taken against her without conclusive proof of her complicity in the rebellion.
+But because Elizabeth had powerful friends and was widely popular, Renard did not believe that action could be taken against her without conclusive proof of her complicity in the rebellion.
 In an attempt to get incriminating evidence against Elizabeth, those suspected of having information on Elizabeth's role were held without knowing what might happen to them so that they could incriminate her in the hope of being pardoned.
 During this time, torture also was used in the attempt to get the desired evidence.
 Those examining the leaders are also reported as having used “trick” questions to get the answers they wanted, accurate or not.